Paul Pasqualoni: Houston Texans

-On January 25, 2015 Pasqualoni was hired as the Houston Texans new defensive line coach.
+On January 25, 2015, Pasqualoni was hired as the Houston Texans new defensive line coach.
 On January 20, 2016, Pasqualoni resigned.

 Detroit Lions

 On February 7, 2018, Pasqualoni was hired as the defensive coordinator of the Detroit Lions.
 On January 2, 2020, Pasqualoni decided to step away from football, leaving his position in Detroit.

 Carolina Panthers

 Pasqualoni was hired by Matt Rhule in summer 2022 as a defensive line coach.
 After head coach change, new interim head coach Steve Wilks fired Pasqualoni along with cornerbacks coach Evan Cooper on November 7, 2022.

+United Football League

+Memphis Showboats

+Pasqualoni was hired by the Memphis Showboats on January 4, 2024.

 Personal life

 Pasqualoni is married to the former Jill Fleischman, whom he met while coaching at Syracuse University.
 Together, they have two sons, Dante Paul and Tito Lucian, and a daughter, Cami Mae.
 He is also the author, with Jim McLaughlin, of the book Coaching Youth Football, ISBN 0-07-137219-9.